 You can replenish your toiletries virtually anywhere during your travels.
 There are plenty of pharmacies in Europe that stock all of your essentials, so don’t overstuff toiletries in your bag.

-We recommend you take the most important products in travel containers like these and try to either buy basics like shampoo and shower gel in Europe or use the items provided by hotels.
+We recommend you take the most important products in these travel containers because you pack only what you need and try to either buy basics like shampoo and shower gel in Europe or use the items provided by hotels.

 Also, consider your makeup.
 In many European cities, women opt for natural makeup, focusing on a well groomed but not over-the-top appearance.
 While a daily salon blowout isn’t necessary, be mindful of your hair and makeup.

-When choosing your styling tools, choose items that have dual voltage and bring along a travel adapter for all your electronics.
-Just make sure to add all these items to your backpacking packing list for Europe so you don’t forget them.
+When choosing your styling tools, choose items that are dual voltage and bring along a travel adapter for all your electronics.

 The voltage is different in Europe and the USA!
 Read this guide before you travel.